Seirdy/seirdy.one/content/posts/website-best-practices.md

 Color palettes need to be effective for different types of vision deficiencies (e.g. color blindnesses) and screens.
 Color blindness is a far more nuanced topic than "the inability to see some colors". <span itemprop="citation" itemscope itemtype="https://schema.org/BlogPosting">{{<indieweb-person itemprop="author" first-name="Rob" last-name="Pike" url="http://herpolhode.com/rob/">}} describes his experience in {{<cited-work name="Color blindness" extraName="headline" url="https://commandcenter.blogspot.com/2020/09/color-blindness-is-inaccurate-term.html">}}</span>.
 Color blindness manifests in complex ways.
 Testing in grayscale is a great start, but it doesn't account for all kinds of color vision deficiencies.

 Different screens and display-calibrations render color differently; what may look like a light-gray on a cheap monitor could look nearly black on a high-end OLED screen.
-Try to test on both high- and low-end displays, especially when designing a dark color scheme.
+Try to test on both high- and low-end displays, especially when designing a dark color scheme.[^12]

 Color schemes should also look good to users who apply gamma adjustments.
 Most operating systems and desktop environments bundle a feature to reduce the screen color temperature at night, while some individuals may select a higher one in the morning.

 In defense of link under&shy;lines {#in-defense-of-link-underlines}
 ----------------------------------

-Some typographers insist that [underlined on-screen text is obsolete](https://practicaltypography.com/underlining.html)[^12], and that hyperlinks are no exception.
+Some typographers insist that [underlined on-screen text is obsolete](https://practicaltypography.com/underlining.html)[^13], and that hyperlinks are no exception.
 I disagree.

 Readers already expect underlined text to signify a hyperlink.
 Don't break fundamental affordances for aesthetics.
 Underlines are also necessary to distinguish the beginnings and ends of multiple consecutive links, especially among color-blind users.